 Ballhof, Renaissance theatre building in Mitte district, Hannover, Germany.

-Duke Georg Wilhelm ordered the construction of this building between 1649 and 1664 on the former grounds of St. Gallen Court as an indoor sports facility.
-It later served as an auction house and furniture storage before being converted into a theater.
+The building was constructed between 1649 and 1664 on the former grounds of St. Gallen Court, on the orders of Duke Georg Wilhelm.
+It later served as an auction house and a storage space before being converted into a theatre.

 The theater presents contemporary interpretations of classic plays, new works by emerging authors, and experimental productions through its Young Division.
 Audiences experience a blend of traditional repertoire alongside modern artistic approaches.